R2Northstar/ModdingDocs/docs/source/reference/respawn/damagehistory.rst

 .. cpp:function:: array<DamageHistoryStruct> GetDamageEventsForTime( entity player, float time )

-    :param entity player: The player you want the damage histroy from.
+    :param entity player: The player you want the damage history from.

     :param float time: How old the damage history can be in seconds.